 “It’s because the brand name drugs are manufactured by the company that brought the drug to market,” said Dr. Erum Ilyas, a board-certified dermatologist at Montgomery Dermatology.

-On average, that process costs more than $2.5 billion and takes at least a decade.
+On average, the approval process costs more than $2.5 million and takes at least a decade.
 Drug developers recoup that cost by charging a premium before their patent expires and lets other companies swoop in to produce less expensive generics.

 What’s the difference between generic and brand-name drugs?